michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0004.md

 - v: guarantee as meeting a certain standard
 - v: sign as evidence of legal transfer
 ### Family
-endorse: endorsed, endorsement, endorser, endorses, endorsing+;endorsement: endorsements;endorser: endorsers
+- endorse: endorsed, endorsement, endorser, endorses, endorsing+
+- endorsement: endorsements
+- endorser: endorsers
 ### Examples
 - Trump, who campaigned on building a wall on the U.S.-Mexico border and endorsed mass deportations, effectively rejected the recommendation — and won anyway.
 - Decius sought to be clear-eyed about the candidate he was endorsing.